Abdominoplasty Surgery Atlanta | Tummy Tuck | Women's Health Experts

 Why Should I Choose Cherokee Women’s Health Specialists for My Tummy Tuck?

-As mentioned earlier, Drs.
-Haley and Litrel are doubly accredited surgeons and possess the best skills and qualifications available to ensure an excellent outcome for your abdominoplasty and any other cosmetic procedure you may need.
-Furthermore, at our establishment, we are committed to putting both your physical and emotional needs regarding your self-image-first.
+As mentioned earlier, Dr. Haley and Dr. Litrel are doubly accredited surgeons and possess the best skills and qualifications available to ensure an excellent outcome for your abdominoplasty and any other cosmetic procedure you may need.
+Furthermore, we are committed to putting both your physical and emotional needs regarding your self-image first.
 We are not an assembly line facility.
 To us, you are an individual, and we treat you the same way we expect all the women in our lives to be treated.
 We make sure your procedure takes place in a safe, sterile, and relaxed environment.
-Our unhurried, precise attention to every detail enables us to avert as many complications and as much surgical scarring as possible.
+Our unhurried, precise attention to every detail enables us to avert as many complications and surgical scarring as possible.

 According to the American Society for Aesthetic Plastic Surgery (ASAPS) statistics, over 181,500 tummy tucks were performed in 2016 in the United States alone.
 Abdominoplasty was the third most popular cosmetic plastic surgery, rising by 434% in only the last 20 years, making it the one of the most sought after women’s surgical aesthetic procedures today.